As AI chips improve, is TOPS the best way to measure their power?

 Once in a while, a young company will claim it has more experience than would be logical — a just-opened law firm might tout 60 years of legal experience, but actually consist of three people who have each practiced law for 20 years.
 The number “60” catches your eye and summarizes something, yet might leave you wondering whether to prefer one lawyer with 60 years of experience.
 There’s actually no universally correct answer; your choice should be based on the type of services you’re looking for.
 A single lawyer might be superb at certain tasks and not great at others, while three lawyers with solid experience could canvas a wider collection of subjects.

-If you understand that example, you also understand the challenge of evaluating AI chip performance using “TOPS,” a metric that means Trillions of Operations Per Second, or “tera operations per second.”
+If you understand that example, you also understand the challenge of evaluating AI chip performance using “TOPS,” a metric that means trillions of operations per second, or “tera operations per second.”
 Over the past few years, mobile and laptop chips have grown to include dedicated AI processors, typically measured by TOPS as an abstract measure of capability.
 Apple’s A14 Bionic brings 11 TOPS of “machine learning performance” to the new iPad Air tablet, while Qualcomm’s smartphone-ready Snapdragon 865 claims a faster AI processing speed of 15 TOPS.

-But whether you’re an executive considering the purchase of new AI-capable computers for an enterprise, or an end user hoping to understand just how much power your next phone will have, you’re probably wondering what these TOPS numbers really mean.
+But whether you’re an executive considering the purchase of new AI-capable computers for an enterprise or an end user hoping to understand just how much power your next phone will have, you’re probably wondering what these TOPS numbers really mean.
 To demystify the concept and put it in some perspective, let’s take a high-level look at the concept of TOPS, as well as some examples of how companies are marketing chips using this metric.

 TOPS, explained